 The working model of REST also needs built-in codes and standard regulations for when you're defining APIs. gRPC follows a model based on a predefined .proto file, including the standard data exchange guidelines that servers and clients need to follow.

-REST and gRPC also use different messaging formats to send requests and receive responses.
+gRPC and REST also use different messaging formats to send requests and receive responses.

 REST APIs generally implement JSON for receiving and returning messages between the server and the client.
 Because JSON is text-based and human-readable, it's more efficient and platform-agnostic than other messaging formats.